 Adjacent to a level all-weather surface to provide access from a wheelchair, and where there is an all-weather surface, wheelchair accessible route to the ramp;

-Within 1.5 m (5 ft.) of the crosswalk extended;
+Within 5 ft. of the crosswalk extended;

-Within 3 m (10 ft.) of the edge of the curb, shoulder, or pavement; and
+Within 10 ft.of the edge of the curb, shoulder, or pavement; and

 Parallel to the crosswalk to be used.